-FoH encompasses all aspects of the audience experience before, during, and after your performance, including the comfort and safety of each of your audience members.
+Front of House (FOH) encompasses all aspects of the audience experience before, during, and after your performance, including the comfort and safety of each of your audience members.
 The Front of House team will be led by the Front of House Manager - this role may be filled by an employee of the venue or you may be hiring a Front of House Manager to work your production specifically.
-The Front of House Manager is directly responsible for the comfort and safety of the audience.
-The importance of the position tends to not be sufficiently appreciated, but this person works directly with the Producer, the Stage Manager, and all Front of House personnel to ensure that the transitions from pre-show into the performance, possibly in and out of intermission(s), and transitioning out of a performance go smoothly, stay on schedule, and consider the needs of the audience, the production team, and the venue.
+The FOH Manager is directly responsible for the comfort and safety of the audience, and works directly with the Producer, the Stage Manager, and all FOH personnel to ensure that the transitions from pre-show into the performance, possibly in and out of intermission(s), and transitioning out of a performance go smoothly, stay on schedule, and consider the needs of the audience, the production team, and the venue.

 It is important to consider the needs of your production and your venue when deciding how many FoH personnel you will require.
 When signing your venue agreement, you should inquire about FoH staff and whether or not the venue has their own FoH personnel on staff.
 In some performance spaces, it is important to ask whether or not you will need to pay security or a representative from the venue to be present while you are in the space.
 This rate is typically calculated hourly and the venue should have an hourly rate that they can share with you while you are negotiating your agreement.

 Some decisions about your FoH team will be clear early in the process, but some details will only become clear as rehearsals begin and the production begins to take shape.
 As a producer, you should be checking in with your Stage Manager as they make notes about any aspects of the production that may call for support from Front of House or that will be unique or challenging for Front of House.
 The more you know about the audience experience in your production, the more you can plan the personnel that will be required.
 Here are some of the things you should consider when budgeting and planning your FoH team: